Senforsce/orch8rion/_docs/content/docs/architecture.md

 weight: 90
 ---

-## How `orchestrion` works
+## How `orch8rion` works

-Orchestrion leverages the standard Go toolchain's `-toolexec` flag to intercept invocations to specific tools of the toolchain as part of the build:
+Orch8rion leverages the standard Go toolchain's `-toolexec` flag to intercept invocations to specific tools of the toolchain as part of the build:

 1. Invocations of `go tool compile`